Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Preliminaries and Background

-One of the most important properties of DP is known as \textit{composition} which has a role of preventing accumulated privacy leakage over several independent analyses.
-In other words, composition is how DP protects against an attacker who could combine several chunks of information from various sources.
-Next, we remind the reader of the Kullback-Leibler DP (KL-DP). \begin{definition}[KL-DP, \cite{CY16}] A randomized mechanism $P_{Y|X}$ is said to guarantee $\varepsilon-$ KL-DP, if the following inequality holds for all its neighboring datasets $x$ and $\tilde{x}$,
+Next, we remind the reader of the Kullback-Leibler DP (KL-DP) and mutual information differential privacy (MI-DP). \begin{definition}{[KL-DP, \cite{CY16}]} A randomized mechanism $P_{Y|X}$ is said to guarantee $\varepsilon\textrm{-}$ KL-DP, if the following inequality holds for all its neighboring datasets $x$ and $\tilde{x}$,

 \end{definition}